UK Based Travel & Disabled Blogger

 The Battle of Bannockburn Experience

-We enjoyed hearing from both the English and Scottish sides, learning about the reasons for the battle, the choices of ground, the strategies and seeing the armour and weaponry.
+We enjoyed hearing from both the English and Scottish sides, learning about the reasons for the battle, the ground choice, the strategies and seeing the armour and weaponry.

 The one hour tour was super interesting and we had a great tour guide who was incredibly knowledgeable.
 He was great at presenting, keeping everyone engaged and making it fun for the children in the group.